FizleWit/Sabil_Shot/README.md

 You want to use what is in bold but if that does not work for you try the alternative names.
 These are the names for the Audio Sources.

-You will also need to know the region of your screen you want to capture or offsets if you would prefer.
+6. You will also need to know the region of your screen you want to capture or offsets if you would prefer.
 If the region you configure is not within your displays range the app will crash.

 Search your computers settings for display and copy the **Display Resolution** to know the maximum size you can record.

+## Install for use

+* To install for general end user use you must have finished the before you install steps first.
+* Download and run the .msi file from the releases section of this github page, follow the instructions from there.

 ## Install for personal development